sharmainec/tp/docs/UserGuide.md

 1. Copy the file to the folder you want to use as the home folder for LingoGO!.

 1. Double-click the file to start the app.
-The GUI similar to the below should appear in a few seconds.
+The following GUI should appear in a few seconds.
 Note how the app contains some sample data.

    ![Ui](images/Ui-explanation.png)

-   * Menu
+    Below is an overview of the GUI, with the corresponding number label:
+   1. <u>Menu</u>
      * A clickable menu bar.
-   * Command box
+   1. <u>Command box</u>
      * Type a command into the command box and press Enter to execute it.
      * Some example commands you can try (refer to the [Commands](#commands) section below for a full list of commands and their details):
        * `list` : Lists all flashcards.